defra-design/-Defra-content-patterns-and-style-guide/README.md

 Use ## for this heading

 These are linked sections.
-Use # to create the link?
+Use # to create the link and make sure that the text for the section is the same (in this example, ## Apples)

 [A](#Apples) - [B](#B) - [C](#C) -[D](#D) - [E](#E) - [F](#F) - [G](#G) - [H](#H) - [I](#I) - [J](#J) - [K](#K) - [L](#L) - [M](#M) - [N](#N) - [O](#O) - [P](#P) - [Q](#Q) - [R](#R) - [S](#S) - [T](#T) - [U](#U) - [V](#V) - [W](#W) - [X](#X) - [Y](#Y) - [Z](#Z) - [0-9](#0-9)